-During our workshops and tours we frequently find that people want to know what filters we carry when we create images in the field.
+During our days as photo lovers we frequently find that people want to know what filters we carry when we create images in the field.
 The information listed below provides a starting place for filters you might consider when your photography takes you outdoors.

 Polarizing Filter: A polarizing filter has been considered a sky-darkening filter for many years; photographers also know that it can be used to remove reflections from shiny surfaces.
 For outdoor photographers, shiny surfaces include bodies of water and shiny foliage.
 Youve probably heard that polarizing filters are used at a 90-degree angle to the sun, if you wish to use them at their maximum effect.
 To find this angle, stand with your back to the sun and extend your arms straight out from your shoulders.
 The direction to which each arm is pointing will provide maximum polarization.
 Naturally, you will receive some benefit from the polarizing filter if the angle between your camera and the sun is less than 90 degrees.
 How much benefit youll receive depends on this angle.

 The easiest way to see the effect of this filter is to face toward the direction you wish to photograph and hold the filter up to your eye.
 View the scene while turning the filter, and you will see the effect it will have on your photograph.
 We use the Cokin P-size filter system because we can leave the Cokin filter holder on the camera lens while viewing the scene.
 Additionally, using this system means we only have to purchase one set of filters, which keeps our expenses down and our camera bag lighter.